 The next time you are whelping and need a helping hand, or you are providing one, take time to Thank the Admins and all those who have provided knowledge for this page.

 I would like to give Special Thanks to Admin Susan Patterson for filling in my blanks for this article, and the other admins Myra Savant Harris, Karen Emery, Stephanie Hart and Karen Cooper who provide hope to those in need.
-Dog Bless!
+Dog Bless and see ya around the ring!